Classic Cars for sale (6160)back to search

 Snippets: A Wealthy Widow & a Career Soldier

-WDC82 was delivered to Mrs Jonathan Duncan whose residence of 19 E72nd Street was, prior to it being demolished and rebuilt in 1937, designed and built for the art nouveau jeweller & designer Charles Tiffany.
-Mrs J. Duncan was the daughter of Cory Kilvert, artist and freelance illustrator best known for his comic strips Buddy Spillken’s Diary & The Killies, Mrs Duncan’s mother was Elsie del Ora Bernado who prior to her marriage was a model of some note and Cory Kilvert’s muse.
-Cory & Elsie divorced with Elise becoming the lifelong companion of the businessman Samuel Kress.
+WDC82 was delivered to Mrs Jonathan Duncan whose residence of 19 E72nd Street was, prior to it being demolished & rebuilt in 1937, designed and built for the art nouveau jeweller & designer Charles Tiffany.
+Mrs J. Duncan was the daughter of Cory Kilvert, artist and freelance illustrator best known for his comic strips Buddy Spillken's Diary & The Killies.
+Mrs Duncan's mother was Elsie del Ora Bernado who prior to her marriage was a model and Cory Kilvert's muse.
+After Cory & Elsie divorced she becoming the lifelong companion of the businessman Samuel Kress.
 Elsie and her daughter Audrey Cory Kilvert toured Europe and in 1936 it was reported that Audrey had eloped with the well-connected Duncan David Armstrong-Jones, nephew of Laura Corrigan (widow of James Corrigan of Corrigan-McKinney Steel).
-By February 1941 Audrey & Duncan had divorced with Audrey remarrying immediately to Joseph Jonathan Duncan who in 1934 was the USA National Downhill Ski Champion, in 1942 Joe Duncan enlisted with the newly created 87th Mountain Infantry Regiment – the US Ski Troop – and in April 1945 he was killed in action.
-Audrey remarried a 3rd time to The Cuban Ambassador to France - Hector de Ayala (his father was a survivor of the sinking of the Lusitania in 1915), the Ayala’s in Paris and after retirement moved to Spain where Audrey, having inherited her father’s artistry painted with her work being shown internationally.
-The 2nd owner of WDC82 was Charles William Rendigs head of Nanty Frocks who specialised in producing copies of ball gowns and cocktail dresses designed by French couturiers, apparently Christian Dior used to call Charles Rendigs “the best copyist in America”.
+By February 1941 Audrey & Duncan had divorced with Audrey remarrying immediately to Joseph Jonathan Duncan who in 1934 was the USA National Downhill Ski Champion, in 1942 Joe Duncan enlisted with the newly created 87th Mountain Infantry Regiment. ' the US Ski Troop' and in April 1945 he was killed in action.
+Audrey remarried a 3rd time to The Cuban Ambassador to France - Hector de Ayala (his father was a survivor of the sinking of the Lusitania in 1915), the Ayalas lived in Paris and after retirement they moved to Spain where Audrey, having inherited her father's artistry painted with her work being shown internationally.
+The 2nd owner of WDC82 was Charles William Rendigs head of Nanty Frocks who specialised in producing copies of ball gowns and cocktail dresses designed by French couturiers, apparently Christian Dior used to call Charles Rendigs "the best copyist in America".
 WDC82 travelled to Paris with C. W. Rendigs and in 1960 the Silver Wraith was purchased by Colonel Jack Emerson Babcock who in 1961 took WDC82 back to Fort McClellan with him.
-In 1968 Brigadier-General Babcock retired from the Army having been awarded the Army Distinguished Service Medal for “exceptionally meritorious & distinguished services” & in 1969 he returned to Europe, namely Brussels & took WDC82 with him, in 1970 the Silver Wraith was treated to a major overhaul by Mascot Motors of London.
+In 1968 Brigadier-General Babcock retired from the Army having been awarded the Army Distinguished Service Medal for "exceptionally meritorious & distinguished services"; in 1969 the Brigadier returned to Europe, taking WDC82 with him.

 General InformationPrint this ad